Semantic-Org/Semantic-UI-LESS/README.md

 # LESS Distribution

 This repository is automatically synced with the main [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) repository to provide lightweight LESS only version of Semantic UI.
+The contents are identical to `src/` of the main repository.

-You can view instructions on using LESS on [LearnSemantic.com](http://www.learnsemantic.com) and in our [main repos readme](https://github.com/Semantic-Org/Semantic-UI/tree/master/src#importing-less)
+You can view instructions on using LESS on [LearnSemantic.com](http://www.learnsemantic.com)

-#### Importing LESS
+## Importing LESS

 > LESS files do not contain vendor prefixes.
 If you are to use these files directly you must add them during your build step.